duthied/Free-Friendika/doc/database/db_addon.md

 | plugin_admin  | 1 = has admin config, 0 = has no admin config | tinyint(1) | NO   |     | 0       |                 |

 Notes:
-These are addons which have been enabled by the site administrator on the admin/addon page
+These are addons which have been enabled by the site administrator on the addon page

 Return to [database documentation](help/database)